rust-lang/book/nostarch/introduction.md

 more reference-like format.
-Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, Appendix C covers derivable traits provided by the standard library, Appendix D covers some useful development tools, and Appendix E explains Rust editions.
+Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, Appendix C covers derivable traits provided by the standard library, Appendix D covers some useful development tools, and Appendix E explains Rust editions.s

 There is no wrong way to read this book: if you want to skip ahead, go for it!
 You might have to jump back to earlier chapters if you experience any